I-2-5-57.Obtaining Vocational Expert Opinion Through Interrogatories

-Phrase each question in a way that will not suggest any specific conclusion, but will elicit a clear and complete response that can ultimately be expressed (to the extent possible) in lay terms (See I-2-5-94, Sample-Interrogatories to Vocational Expert.); and
+Phrase each interrogatory in a way that will not suggest any specific conclusion but will elicit a clear and complete response that can ultimately be expressed (to the extent possible) in lay terms.
+(See sample interrogatories in the Document Generation System (DGS));

 Leave sufficient space between the questions for the answers.

-The ALJ will send the interrogatories to the VE along with the following:
+The ALJ will send the VE the following information: